GSA/digitalgov.gov/content/services/electronic-capital-planning-and-investment-control-ecpic.md

 ---
 title: 'Folio'
-summary: "Folio is a web-based, government-owned fee-for-service technology solution that federal agencies use to support their internal Portfolio Management, IT Capital Planning, and IT Governance processes to meet their external reporting requirements to the Office of Management and Budget (OMB).
-The application was established using three distinct phases: Vision, Design, and Develop."
+summary: "Folio is a web-based, government-owned fee-for-service technology solution that federal agencies use to support their internal Portfolio Management, IT Capital Planning, and IT Governance processes to meet their external reporting requirements to the Office of Management and Budget (OMB)."
 contact: folio.pmo@gsa.gov
 source: "digitalgov"
 logo: 'digitalgov'